Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Gaussianity

 Janson \cite{janson_2017_on} showed asymptotic Gaussianity for the number of edges by coupling to certain urn schemes and we take a similar approach for the vertices.
-The key difference is that the arrival of edges are, after poissonizing, independent while the arrival of vertices are not.
+The key difference is that the arrivals of edges are, after Poissonizing, independent while the arrivals of the vertices are not.
 We will assume that the graph is eventually forever connected.
 Our key insight is that this assumption will allow us to control the dependence.

 We will now introduce two urn schemes.
 For the first scheme, fix a sequence of probabilities $\{p_i\}_{i=1}^\infty$ such that $\sum_i p_i = 1$.
 For each $i \in \mathbb{N}$ define an urn.
-At times $t=1,2,3,\ldots$ throw a ball with probability $p_i$ of landing in urn $i$.
+At times $n=1,2,3,\ldots$ throw a ball with probability $p_i$ of landing in urn $i$.
 Let $U_n$ be the set of occupied urns at time $n$ so that $|U_n|$ is the number of occupied urns at time $n$.
 For the second scheme, fix a sequence of non-negative reals $\{\lambda_i\}_{i=1}^\infty$ such that $\sum_i \lambda_i < \infty$.
-For each urn define a poisson process with intensity $\lambda_i$ and add a ball to the urn whenever there is an event in the associated poisson process.
+For each urn define a Poisson process with intensity $\lambda_i$ and add a ball to the urn whenever there is an event in the associated Poisson process.
 Let $U_t$ be the set of occupied urns at time $t$ so that $|U_t|$ is the number of occupied urns at time $t$.
-When $\sum_i \lambda_i = 1$ the latter scheme is the poisonized version of the former with $p_i = \lambda_i$.
+When $\sum_i \lambda_i = 1$ the latter scheme is the Poissonized version of the former with $p_i = \lambda_i$.
 We will abuse notation and write $U_t$ even when we are evaluating the continuous time scheme at the integer time $n$, in this sense $t$ and $n$ should be thought of as interchangeable and which one we use merely distinguishes continuous and discrete time.
-Let $\phi$ be the law of a standard normal random variable.
-Convergence to $\phi$ will always be in distribution as $t$ (or equivalently, $n$) goes to infinity.
+Convergence to $\mathcal{N}(0,1)$ will always be in distribution as time goes to infinity.